5 Reasons Why Arizona Is A Premier Cycling Destination

 With so much diversity, Arizona offers cycling opportunities for everyone, year-round.
 So what are you waiting for?
 Hop on your bike and start pedaling in AZ!

 Let’s face it, Arizona’s a big state.
 You just can’t ride along a river near Tucson on the same day that you explore the South Rim of the Grand Canyon, and it can be hard to figure out where to start exploring this vast landscape.
-Fortunately, there’s one town that’s in the thick of it all.
-On the banks of an ancient stream lies Marana, waiting to fulfill all your cycling dreams.
-Hop on the Santa Cruz River Shared-Use Pat and connect directly to Pima County’s Loop.
+Fortunately, Marana's in the thick of it all, waiting to be the perfect launching point for your cycling dreams.
+Hop on the Santa Cruz River Shared-Use Path and connect directly to The Loop.
 Two mountain ranges cut through our backyard, offering mountain bike trails for every skill level.
 And if the weather’s too hot, no need to worry.
 That massive peak reaching into the clouds?
 That’s Mt.
 Lemmon, and its cool summit beckons.

 When you’re finally ready to explore the rest of the state’s outstanding trails, Marana’s proximity to Interstate 10 will be your new best friend.
 (But really?
 Did you see it all?
 Even the wine country near Patagonia?
 I didn’t think so.)
 Hop on the highway and easily reach every corner of the state.
 Marana’s location means that it’s just close enough to Arizona’s major cities that you don’t have to spend hours in the car to get to your cycling destination, while also far enough that city traffic won’t bog you down.